 She has been a featured performer at the New York Flute Fair, New Jersey Flute Fair, Wisconsin Flute Fair, and NJMEA, VMEA, and CBDNA conferences.
 Schuyler has performed in numerous masterclasses and ensembles across the US.
 She is a sought-after piccoloist, and has performed on piccolo with Southern Virginia Opera, Rockbridge Symphony, College Light Opera, and Rutgers Opera Theatre.

 An active teacher, she has over ten years of experience with students of all ages and has multiple articles on pedagogy published in Flute Talk and The Instrumentalist.
-Schuyler has presented masterclasses and recitals at several universities and is on faculty at Rutgers Community Arts.
+Dr. Thornton has presented masterclasses and recitals at several universities and is on faculty at Rutgers Community Arts.
 She is Treasurer of the New Jersey Flute Society and proudly serves on the Board of Directors of the Lawrence University Alumni Association.